Filing a monthly report and paying amounts due

-Adapted to both large and small companies, the CCQ offers employers two ways to send their monthly report by Internet in a completely secure way, 24 hours a day, 7 days a week, for free.
-These online services are offered in a protected, secure mode; the employer uses accounting software or fills out the report directly online.
+Adapted to both large and small companies, the CCQ offers employers two ways to file their monthly reports online in a completely secure way, 24 hours a day, 7 days a week, and free of charge.
+These online services are offered in a protected, secure mode, whereby an employer uses accounting software or fills out the report directly online.

-Transmission of the monthly report by telephone is meant for companies that do not yet have access to our online form or to an adapted accounting software package and that declare 10 employees or fewer per month.
+Filing the monthly report by telephone is meant for companies that do not yet have access to our online form or to an adapted accounting software package and that report hours for 10 employees or fewer per month.

-This service allows the employer to transmit basic data needed for production of the monthly report by voice on the phone.
-The CCQ agent informs the employer of the amount of the remittance.
-The employer then receives the monthly report by mail or fax.
+This service allows employers to submit the basic data needed for the production of their monthly report by voice on the phone.
+CCQ personnel will then inform the employer of the required remittance amount.
+Subsequently, the employer receives a copy of the monthly report by mail or fax.

-The monthly report by telephone service is offered Monday to Friday, 8:30 a.m. to 4:30 p.m. up to the 14th day of the month.
+The telephone service for filing employers’ monthly reports is offered Monday to Friday, 8:30 a.m. to 4:30 p.m. on the five working days preceding the end of the period.

 8 to 14